-All functionality that uses multipoint or pathbased gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.
-Not Applicable
+All functionality that uses multipoint or pathbased gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based

-2.5.2 Pointer Cancellation (2.1 only)

-For functionality that can be operated using a single pointer, at least one of the following is true: the down-event of the pointer is not used to execute any part of the function; completion of the function is on the up-event, and a mechanism is available to abort the function before completion or to undo the function after completion; the up-event reverses any outcome of the preceding down-event; or completing the function on the down-event is essential (see link).

-2.5.3 Label in Name (2.1 only)

-For user interface components with labels that include text or images of text, the name contains the text that is presented visually.

-2.5.4 Motion Actuation (2.1 only)

-Functionality that can be operated by device motion or user motion can also be operated by user interface components and responding to the motion can be disabled to prevent accidental actuation, except when the motion is used to operate functionality through an accessibility supported interface or the motion is essential for the function and doing so would invalidate the activity (see link).

-3.1.1 Language of Page

-The default human language of each Web page can be programmatically determined.

-The language of the application as a whole is configurable

-3.2.1 On Focus

-When any component receives focus, it does not initiate a change of context.

-3.2.2 On Input

-Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behavior before using the component.

-3.3.1 Error Identification

-If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text.

-Partially Supports The user is notified of errors in

-input fields

-3.3.2 Labels or Instructions

-Labels or instructions are provided when content requires user input.

-Input fields are labeled

-4.1.1 Parsing
+Conformance Level Remarks and Explanations

+ONE IDENTITY
-In content implemented using markup languages, elements have complete start and end tags, elements are nested according to their specifications, elements do not contain duplicate attributes, and any IDs are unique, except where the specifications allow these features.

-4.1.2 Name, Role, Value

-For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set; and notification of changes to these items is available to user agents, including assistive technologies.
+3.2.2 On Input Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behavior before using the component.
+Supports 3.3.1 Error Identification If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text.
+Supports 3.3.2 Labels or Instructions Labels or instructions are provided when content requires user input.
+Supports 4.1.1 Parsing In content implemented using markup languages, elements have complete start and end tags, elements are nested according to their specifications, elements do not contain duplicate attributes, and any IDs are unique, except where the specifications allow these features.
+Supports 4.1.2 Name, Role, Value For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set; and notification of changes to these items is available to user agents, including assistive technologies.
+Supports in synchronized media.